1965 Nickel Value Checker: Errors List & No Mint Mark Worth

 Understanding the key features of the 1965 nickel helps collectors identify and properly evaluate these coins.

-The obverse features a left-facing profile portrait of Thomas Jefferson, the third U.S. President (1801-1809) and Founding Father.
-Designed by German artist Felix Schlag, who won a Mint competition, the portrait was inspired by Jean-Antoine Houdon’s bust of Jefferson, now housed at the Boston Museum of Fine Arts.
-Jefferson is depicted with a subtle smile.
+The obverse features a left-facing profile portrait of Thomas Jefferson, the third U.S. President (1801–1809) and Founding Father.
+Designed by Felix Schlag, the portrait was inspired by Jean-Antoine Houdon’s bust of Jefferson, now housed at the Boston Museum of Fine Arts.

-The inscriptions include “IN GOD WE TRUST” curving along the left side parallel to the rim, “LIBERTY” on the right side, and the date “1965” below.
-Notably, no mint mark appears on 1965 nickels, as all were struck at the Philadelphia Mint, which did not routinely use mint marks until the late 1970s.
+The inscriptions include “IN GOD WE TRUST” curving along the left side, “LIBERTY” on the right, and the date “1965” below.
+No mint mark appears on any 1965 nickels — all were struck at the Philadelphia Mint, and the Coinage Act of 1965 banned mint marks across all denominations from 1965 to 1967.

-The reverse of the 1965 nickel was designed by Felix Schlag, featuring Monticello, Thomas Jefferson’s Virginia home, shown from a frontal view with the building’s name inscribed beneath it.
+The reverse of the 1965 nickel features Monticello, Thomas Jefferson’s Virginia home, shown from a frontal view with the building’s name inscribed beneath it.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)